-The 2019 performance appraisal of individual director was evaluated "excellent" with 96.56 percent to these 3 issues
+3. The role, responsibility and authority of the Board of DirectorThe 2020 performance appraisal of individual director was evaluated "excellent" with 96.56 percent to these 3 issues

-Self-assessment for sub-committees
+• Self-assessment for sub-committees

-The Board of Director has set the performance evaluation of the year 2019 for each sub-committee.
+The Board of Director has set the performance evaluation of the year 2020 for each sub-committee.
 The assessment covered following issues;

-- 1. The structure and qualification of the Board of Director - 2.
-The meeting of Directors - 3.
-The role, responsibility and authority of the Board of Director
+1. The structure and qualification of the Board of Director

+2. The meeting of Directors

+3. The role, responsibility and authority of the Board of Director

-The 2019 performance appraisal of each sub-committee was evaluated "excellent" as following;
+The 2020 performance appraisal of each sub-committee was evaluated "excellent" as following;

 Sub-committee Performance (percent)

-1. Audit Committee 96.67
+1. Audit Committee 100

-2. Nomination and Remuneration Committee 92.10
+2. Nomination and Remuneration Committee 97.50

 3. Risk Management Committee 95.60